SOM-Research/jsonDiscoverer/README.md

 What can you find in this repository?
 -------------------------------------

-So far, these are the projects:
+So far, these are the projects (all of them developed as Eclipse plugins):

 * **jsonDiscoverer**.
-Includes the core implementation of the discoverers to get Ecore models from JSON documents.
+Includes the core implementation of the discoverers to get schemas (and data models) out of JSON documents.
+Schemas are represented as Ecore files while data models are XMI files conforming to the Ecore ones.
+This means that the tool depends on [Eclipse Modeling Framework](https://eclipse.org/modeling/emf/).
 * **jsonDiscoverer.coverage**.
-EMF-generated Java Code defining an Ecore model to represent coverage models.
+EMF-generated Java Code from an Ecore model to represent coverage models.
+Coverage models are used to specify which parts in a general Ecore model are covered by smaller Ecore models.
 * **jsonDiscoverer.web**.
 Web project including (1) an angularJS-based client-side application and (2) a servlet-based server-side application to provide access to the discoverers.
+Servlets are basically the facade to the discoverers implemented in the jsonDiscoverer project.
 * **jsonDiscoverer.tests**.
 Includes some JUnit-based classes to test the discoverers.
 * **jsonDiscoverer.examples**.
 Includes some code examples to launch the discoverers.
 * **jsonDiscoverer.zoo**.
 Some JSON documents collected from several Web APIs to test the discoverers.

 The project uses the [GSON library](https://github.com/google/gson) to parse JSON documents.

+Using JSONDiscoverer
+---
+You can use the tool in three ways:
+* **Accesing the tool website**.
+The easiest to use our tool is to access to the [webpage of the project](http://som-research.uoc.edu/tools/jsonDiscoverer)
+* **In Java**.
+You can directly use the Java implementation of the discoverers provided in the jsonDiscoverer project.
+Refer to project jsonDiscoverer.examples to see some Java example code to use the discoverers
+* **As Web application**.
+You can create the WAR container file out of the jsonDiscoverer.web project and deploy it in your Tomcat (currently tested in Tomcat 7).
+The WAR is not provided because some tuning has to be made, in particular, see the file `config.properties` located in the `WebContent/WEB-INF`folder

+Can I collaborate?
+---
+Absolutely!.
+This project is licensed under the EPL license so feel free to contribute.
+You can find our (simple) governance rules in this [file](https://github.com/SOM-Research/jsonDiscoverer/blob/master/governance.md)

 Who is behind this project?
 ---------------------------